-A contingent fee, also known as a contingency fee, is a payment arrangement that allows you to retain the best legal representation even without a dime in your pocket.
+A contingency fee is a payment arrangement that allows you to retain the best legal representation even without a dime in your pocket.
 In contrast to the fixed hourly rate that prevails in most legal practice areas, the contingent fee is based on a pre-agreed percentage of the ultimate recovery.

 How a Contingency Fee Arrangement Works